Executive Assistant (Voucher Included)

 • Know the seven management disciplines essential to business success

-• The fundamentals of administrative roles including human resources, financial responsibilities, and event and project management
+• Review the fundamentals of administrative roles, including human resources, financial responsibilities, and event and project management

 How you will benefit

-• Develop a high level of understanding of the Certified Administrative Professional (CAP) body of knowledge
+• Develop a high level of understanding of the CAP body of knowledge

-• Develop communication skills that will allow you to thrive in a professional environment
+• Gain communication skills that will allow you to thrive in a professional environment

-• Set yourself apart from competitors by receiving management training
+• Set yourself apart from competitors by receiving in-depth management training

 How the course is taught